fieldtrip/website/reference/ft_prepare_sourcemodel.md

  BASEDONCORTEX - places sources on the vertices of a cortical surface description cfg.headshape     = string, should be a *.fif file

+ BASEDONCENTROIDS - places sources on the centroids of a volumetric mesh cfg.headmodel      = volumetric mesh cfg.headmodel.type = 'simbio';

  Other configuration options include cfg.unit          = string, can be 'mm', 'cm', 'm' (default is automatic)